jeyasanjay/jeyasanjay/README.md

 -  Hi, I’m Jeyasanjay
 -  I’m interested in solving problems and develope projects
--  I’m currently learning basic concepts
+-  I’m currently learning basic concepts in programming language

 <!---
 jeyasanjay/jeyasanjay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.